PierreRAFFA/cancel-previous-runs-action/README.md

 - push
 - merge_group

+## Requirements
+- gh (comes natively with Github-hosted runners) + write permissions to setup in the repo settings
+- jq

+## Event Handlers

 For `pull_request` and `push` events, the cancellation is performed for previous runs:
 - which are `in_progress` state
 - from the same workflow